endurance-lab/endurance-lab.io/content/whyre-we-doing.md

 These aren’t trade-offs to resolve — they’re dimensions of fitness that evolve over time.
 By balancing them intentionally, we allow models to adapt, improving alignment between perception, context, and action.

 From Platform Engineering Book, Camille Fournier:
-> _“The next stage in removing our production training wheels as an industry is to tear down the fence between SRE and Product Engineering, and make rational investments in reliability as a mindset, based on specific needs.”_
+> The next stage in removing our production training wheels as an industry is to tear down the fence between SRE and Product Engineering, and make rational investments in reliability as a mindset, based on specific needs.

-This isn’t about enforcing control — it’s about enabling teams to make better decisions with bounded risk.

-## ⦿ Toward Win-Win Outcomes
+## ⦿ Toward Win-Win

 Win-win doesn’t mean everyone gets exactly what they want — it means:
 - Teams operate with shared intent